Samuel-CHLam/masterplan-2022/content/posts/Basic_Christianity.md

     - *Invention:* unlikely, since other senses were involved.
     - *Hallucination:* people were not that desperate to see Jesus.
 Also note the variety of settings and atmosphere when Jesus appeared.
 4. Disciples were changed.

+# Chapter 5: The fact and nature of sin
+> Sin is not a convenient invention of church ministers to keep them in their job; it is a fact of human experience.
+Sin is universal to human.

+## Ten commandments
+Three stages of keeping commandments:
+- Not taking action
+- Not intending to act
+- Acting in accordance to the positive counterparts. (*"But rather..."*)

+1. You shall have no other gods before me.
+    - This includes putting others above God, e.g. sport, hobby, selfish ambition.
+    - One should "love the Lord our God with all our heart and with all our soul and with all our mind".
+No one has ever kept this commandment except Jesus.
+2. You shall not make for yourself an image.
+    - How we worship?
+Do we perform worshipping acts without actually worshipping Him?
+We should worship "in the Spirit and in truth".
+3. You shall not misuse the name of the Lord your God.
+    - Mind our languages.
+    - Do we actually trust and obey God?
+4. Remember the Sabbath day by keeping it holy.
+    - What do we do in our Sundays?
+5. Honour your father and your mother.
+6. You shall not murder
+    - This includes being angry with someone without good reason, or to be insulting.
+    - *Rather* promote the health and support the life of others
+7. You should not commit adultery.
+    - Sex outside relationship
+    - Adulterous thoughts
+    - Remember sex is a gift of God.
+8. You shall not steal.
+    - This includes overworking and underpaying staff as an employer, as well as working short hours as an employee.
+    - *Rather* start working.
+9. You shall not give false testimony against your neighbour.
+    - This includes gossiping, lying, deliberate exaggeration or distorting the truth.
+10. You shall not covet (~greedy).